codarrenvelvindron/recon_tools_101/README.md

 and more to come soon!

 ## Version
-1. Version 0.1 - had Sublist3r and recon_dom_title and returned all titles from all urls.
+* Version 1.1 - + recon_dom_cleanup which invalidates urls so that the result is current.
-2. Version 1.1 - + recon_dom_cleanup which invalidates urls so that the result is current.
+* Version 0.1 - had Sublist3r and recon_dom_title and returned all titles from all urls.

 ## Usage
 * Clone this repository